vdaas/vald/docs/api/serach.md

 ## MultiSearch RPC

-MultiSearch PRC is the method to search vectors with multiple vectors in **1** request.
+MultiSearch RPC is the method to search vectors with multiple vectors in **1** request.

 <div class="card-note">
 gRPC has the message size limitation.<br>